 Car theft is considered an aggravated felony.3 Consequently, non-citizens convicted of it face deportation from the U.S. after serving their sentence.

-Immigrants charged with any crime should retain experienced legal counsel immediately.
+If you are an immigrant charged with any crime, you should retain experienced legal counsel immediately.
 It may be possible to get the charges reduced to a non-deportable offense or dropped completely.

-5. How soon can the criminal record get sealed?
+5. How soon can my criminal record get sealed?

-Auto theft convictions must stay on the defendant’s record for five years.
-Once the five years have elapsed, the defendant can ask the court for a record seal.
+Auto theft convictions must stay on your record for five years.
+Once the five years have elapsed, you can ask the court for a record seal.

-There is no waiting period to petition for a record seal if the auto theft charge was dismissed.4 Learn how to seal Nevada criminal records.
+There is no waiting period to petition for a record seal if your auto theft charge was dismissed.4 Learn how to seal Nevada criminal records.

 6. Related offenses

-Knowingly possessing a stolen vehicle (NRS 205.273) is a crime even if the defendant was not the person who originally stole it.
+Knowingly possessing a stolen vehicle (NRS 205.273) is a crime even if you were not the person who originally stole it.
 The offense is a category C felony, carrying 1 to 5 years in prison, restitution for the value of the property, and possibly up to $10,000 in fines (at the judge’s discretion).

-Carjacking is a more serious offense than straight auto theft because it involves the suspect attempting to take a car by force, violence or threats.
-In cases of alleged carjacking, the suspect faces charges for not only the property crime of auto theft but also robbery (NRS 200.380), battery (NRS 200.481), and/or assault (NRS 200.471).
+Carjacking is a more serious offense than straight auto theft because it involves attempting to take a car by force, violence or threats.
+In cases of alleged carjacking, you face charges for not only the property crime of auto theft but also robbery (NRS 200.380), battery (NRS 200.481), and/or assault (NRS 200.471).

 Discharging a gun from a vehicle (NRS 202.287) in a populated area is a category B felony, carrying 2 to 15 years in prison and/or up to $5,000 in fines.
 Otherwise, firing a gun from a car is a misdemeanor, carrying up to 6 months in jail and/or up to $1,000 in fines.